klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 Plant more than just trees.

-Fill plants are the most complicated [Routes](reference/Route/RouteOverview), since it can be very difficult to remember and see where you've already planted.
-Flagger is used the most during FillPlants, Plantbeta educates Planters how to [Flag](https://klimbeta.github.io/plantbeta/reference/Route/Flag/Overview.html) as productively as possible.
+Fill plants are the most complicated [<route>Routes</route>](reference/Route/RouteOverview), since it can be very difficult to remember and see where you've already planted.
+Flagger is used the most during FillPlants, <envi>Plantbeta</envi> educates Planters how to [Flag](https://klimbeta.github.io/plantbeta/reference/Route/Flag/Overview.html) as productively as possible.

 #### Increase Seedling Survival Rate